The Man Who Sold the Moon: Plot

 Money remains the main difficulty.
 Harriman liquidates his assets, risks bankruptcy, damages his marriage, and raises funds in numerous legitimate and semi-legitimate ways; "I", he says, "would cheat, lie, steal, beg, bribe—do anything to accomplish what we have accomplished".
 Children donate money for a promise of all contributors' names engraved on a plaque left on the Moon.
 The names, however, will be microscopic in size.
 Harriman sells land and naming rights to craters, and plans to sell postal covers canceled on the Moon to collectors.
 He starts rumors that diamonds exist in moondust, intending to secretly place gems in the rocket to convince people that the rumors are true.
 Harriman will strenuously deny that the diamonds are from the Moon, being merely part of a scientific experiment; he expects people not to believe him, but he will not be guilty of actual fraud.

 Harriman wants to be on the first flight of the Pioneer but the ship only has room for one pilot, Leslie LeCroix.
 The multistage rocket launches from Peterson Field, near Colorado Springs, Colorado, lands on the Moon, and returns to Earth.
 Harriman is the first to open the rocket's hatch; the canceled postal covers were left behind to save weight and he needs to get them aboard surreptitiously.
-While doing so, he asks LeCroix for the "lunar" diamonds.
-The pilot complies, then produces real lunar diamonds as well.
+They let examiners find the diamonds; nobody believes it when Harriman says he put them there himself.
+Later, in private, the pilot shows Harriman diamonds that he actually found on the Moon.

 As Harriman predicted, once the first flight succeeds, many seek to invest in his venture to make more flights using a catapult launcher built on Pikes Peak.
 The next flight will begin a lunar colony.
 Harriman intends to be on the ship, but the majority owners of the venture object to his presence on the flight; he is too valuable to the company to risk in space.
 The rocket leaves without Harriman, who "looks as Moses must have looked, when he gazed out over the promised land".